A Taste of Riebeek Kasteel

-Nothing excites me more than searching for antique furniture or old collectables that take me back to my childhood.
+Nothing excites me more than searching for antique furniture or old collectibles that take me back to my childhood.
 Even though we didn’t plan to purchase anything from the store, it’s a great five to ten minute browse around to see what the store has to offer.
-And, a great way to make you laugh at really old collectables.
+And, a great way to make you laugh at really old collectibles.

-Visit there Facebook page for more images on what they have.
+Visit their Facebook page for more images on what they have.

 Cupcakes at Wicked Treats